Table of contents

 If you want to avoid this, you can set the SHUTDOWN_DURATION_IN_SECONDS to a value that is greater than the maximum time it takes to process a request.
 This will ensure that all requests are finished before the application shuts down.
 However, this will also increase the time it takes to shutdown the application.

-Make sure you configure your load balancer to stop sending new requests to your application after readyness check fails.
+Make sure you configure your load balancer to stop sending new requests to your application after readiness check fails.
 This will ensure that no new requests are sent to your application when it is shutting down.